nii-yamagishilab/multilingual-SSL-SAS/README.md

 # Mitigating Language Mismatch in SSL-Based Speaker Anonymization
-This repository contains training codes of the paper [Mitigating Language Mismatch in SSL-Based Speaker Anonymization]() by Zhe Zhang, Wen-Chin Huang, Xin Wang, Xiaoxiao Miao, and Junichi Yamagishi
+This repository contains training codes of the Interspeech 2025 paper [Mitigating Language Mismatch in SSL-Based Speaker Anonymization]() by Zhe Zhang, Wen-Chin Huang, Xin Wang, Xiaoxiao Miao, and Junichi Yamagishi